umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/ci-cd-github-actions-v8.md

 ![Deployment Complete](images/deployment-complete.png)

 You can now start creating content on the local machine.
-Once you create something like a Document Type, the changes are getting picked up in Git.
+Once you create something like a Document Type, the changes will get picked up in Git.

 When you're done making changes.
 Commit them and deploy them to Github.
-It will run the build server and extract the changes into the website in Azure.
+The build server will run and extract the changes into the website in Azure.

 This will only deploy the schema data for our local site to your website.

-to transfer content and media you will need to do so from the backoffice on your local project using the [queue for transfer feature](../../deployment-workflow/Content-Transfer).
+You will need to transfer content and media from the backoffice on your local project using the [queue for transfer feature](../../deployment-workflow/Content-Transfer).